Operational Methods Applied to the Spherical Mean and X-Ray Transform: Spherical Mean and Its Generalizations

-Before we move on to the next section, let us briefly consider two more examples.
-The first is the one-dimensional form of Eq.~\eqref{eq:ballMean}, which coincides with the moving average of a function over a window of width $r$:
+Before proceeding to the next section, we briefly discuss two additional examples.
+The first concerns the one-dimensional version of Eq.~\eqref{eq:ballMean}, which coincides with the moving average of a function over a window of width $r$: